-Hypothyroidism is treated with a synthetic version of the T4 thyroxine hormone called levothyroxine.
-This restores T4 hormone levels and can help relieve associated symptoms.
+A synthetic version of the T4 thyroxine hormone called levothyroxine can

-A myxedema coma requires immediate admission to a hospital.
 Treatment involves administering thyroid hormone replacement medication into a vein.
-Antibiotics, steroid treatment, and breathing support may be necessary also.
+Antibiotics, steroid treatment, and breathing support may help with symptoms.

 A person who recovers from myxedema will need to continue to take medication, probably for the rest of their life.

 A doctor will make a diagnosis after seeing if a person’s symptoms are consistent with severe hypothyroidism.
-They may also perform a blood test to be sure.
+They may also perform a blood test to measure thyroid hormone levels.

 A person with a high level of thyroid-stimulating hormone (TSH) may have hypothyroidism, as the body may produce extra TSH to make up for the underactive thyroid.
 As a result, a doctor may measure how much TSH a person’s pituitary gland produces.

-A thyroxine or T4 test can also be taken to measure a person’s T4 level.
+A thyroxine or T4 test can measure a person’s T4 level.
 Low levels of T4 are a good indicator of hypothyroidism, especially if combined with high levels of TSH.

 If a doctor believes that a person has hypothyroidism, they will perform more tests to measure thyroid function and to find an underlying cause.

-If a doctor suspects myxedema coma, they will recommend that treatment begins immediately.
+If a doctor suspects myxedema coma, they will recommend immediate emergency treatment.
 The sooner a person is treated, the more likely they are to recover.